Open Source Project - "Implementation / Testing"

 If your pull request is not merged, I mostly attribute it to unluckiness.
 However, you may still be eligible to get full marks if you can demonstrate the following:

-• Provide sufficient evidence to TA your professional and timely interaction with the community, such as but not limited to Github and the langchain Discord.
+- Provide sufficient evidence to the TA of your professional and timely interaction with the community, such as on Github and the Apache Superset Slack.

-Last minute interactions with the community will not be considered as sufficient documentation.
+Last-minute interactions with the community will not be considered sufficient documentation.

 Bonus (up to 10% of final course grade)